Sir Frederick Grant Banting, K.B.E., M.C., F.R.S., F.R.S.C.

-Banting once expressed to Jackson his intent to retire from medicine at age 50 and to paint full time.
-He was never able to realize that objective, for his life ended in a plane crash in Newfoundland in 1941, while he was enroute to the U.K. during an aviation medical research mission.
+Banting once expressed to Jackson his intent to retire from medicine to begin painting full time at age 50.
+Unfortunately, he was never able to realize that objective.
+His life ended in a plane crash in Newfoundland in 1941, while enroute to the U.K. during an aviation medical research mission.
 As a result of his early demise, paintings by Frederick Banting are very rare and highly sought after.
-They can be found in the collections of the National Gallery of Canada, the Art Gallery of Ontario and at Queen's University, and in prestigious private collections of important Canadian art.
+They can be found in the collections of the National Gallery of Canada, Art Gallery of Ontario and at Queen's University, as well as in prestigious private collections of important Canadian art.

-In 2004, Banting was voted one of the "Top 10 Greatest Canadians" by viewers of the CBC, finishing 4th.
-In a separate nation-wide survey by the CBC in 2007 insulin was voted the greatest Canadian invention.
+In 2004, Banting was voted one of the "Top 10 Greatest Canadians" by viewers of the CBC, finishing fourth.
+In a separate nation-wide survey by the CBC in 2007, insulin was voted the greatest Canadian invention.